 Administration and Program staff continue to actively reach out to local colleges and high schools, offering opportunities for internships and community service hours.
 We would not be able to offer the variety of services we do without the generosity of the community.
-The agency participates in community events such as the Annual Carrot Festival, Stand Down and SEFA Day.
-However, due to COVID-19, community events were put on hold for the 2020-2021 year.
+In previous years, the agency participated in community events such as the Annual Carrot Festival, Stand Down, and SEFA Day.
+However, due to COVID-19, community events were put on hold for the 2021-2022 year.